Finding the Best Places to Retire Since 2006!

 Retire in Sioux Falls, South Dakota?

-Overview: On the Great Plains of southeastern South Dakota, clean, safe and comfortable Sioux Falls, known as Sufu by locals, receives good reviews.
-It sits along Interstate 90, Interstate 29 and the Big Sioux River and has grown by 70% within the last decade or so.
+On the Great Plains of southeastern South Dakota, clean, safe, friendly Sioux Falls, known as Sufu by locals, receives good reviews.
+It sits along Interstate 90, Interstate 29 and the Big Sioux River and has grown by 15% within the last decade.

 Neighborhoods are quiet, laid out on grids and have mostly ranch ramblers and raised ranch ramblers.